3CordGuy/listen-up/README.md

 **Listen Up** is a very rudimentary webhook listening platform that will display your `POST` requests to generated endpoints in realtime.
 This is meant to be useful for prototyping and developing [webhooks](https://en.wikipedia.org/wiki/Webhook).

 You can run it locally and tunnel your requests (using [ngrok](https://ngrok.com/)) to port 3030 to see them come through.
-Or you can deploy it to a platform like hosting platform (I recommend [Zeit Now](https://zeit.co/now)).
+Or you can deploy it to a platform like hosting platform (I recommend [Heroku](https://heroku.com) since Zeit shut down "traditional node app" v1 hosting).

-You can preview or try the [demo here](https://listenup.now.sh) courtesy of Zeit. :)
+You can preview or try the [demo here](https://listen-up-yo.herokuapp.com/) courtesy of Heroku. :)

 ## Tooling